giusergiu/giusergiu/README.md

 ## 👋 Hi there!
-I'm Giuseppe Serra
+I'm Giuseppe

-### 💻 Developer | Tech Enthusiast | Cloud Learner
-A passionate full-stack developer with a knack for coding, automation, and cloud technology.
-Currently pursuing my AWS Developer Associate certification, I love building scalable and efficient solutions that make a difference.
+Full-stack developer with a knack for coding, automation, and cloud technology.
+Currently pursuing my AWS Developer Associate certification.

 ---